 Being purpose driven doesn’t mean ignoring financial metrics by any means.
 But here’s the thing: You can focus primarily on financial performance and still lag behind the companies that place their emphasis on operating and selling from a clear sense of purpose.
 Purpose-driven organizations win customers and keep them.
 They engage and retain their top talent.
 And they ignite the drive to achieve among their sales teams.
 As a result, they achieve revenue targets and create meaningful value for their clients.

-By giving your sales reps the tools to sell to purpose, and aligning “selling” with their values, you will equip them to make a difference in the lives of others — and the financial metrics will follow.
+By giving your sales reps the tools to sell to purpose, and aligning “selling” with their values, you will equip them to make a difference in the lives of others — and the financial metrics of sales success will follow.